mehmetabak/mehmetabak/README.md

 <p align="justify">

-- 👨‍💻 I know kotlin, java and python programming languages ,
+- 👨‍💻 Skilled in Java & Kotlin for Native Android Development,

-- 👀 I’m interested in learning new things ,
+- 🤖 Focused on Data Science & Machine Learning,

-- 🌱 I’m currently learning software development ,
+- 📚 Constantly expanding my knowledge and exploring new technologies,

-- 📫 You can reach me at mehmetnurabak0@gmail.com .
+- 📫 Feel free to reach out to me at mehmetnurabak0@gmail.com .

 <br />